audeering/opensmile/README.md

 Quick start
 -----------

-Pre-built x64 binaries for Windows, Linux and macOS are provided on the [Releases](https://github.com/audeering/opensmile/releases) page.
+Pre-built x64 binaries for Windows, Linux, and macOS are provided on the [Releases](https://github.com/audeering/opensmile/releases) page.
 Alternatively, you may follow the steps below to build openSMILE yourself, if desired.

-For more details on how to customize builds, build for other platforms and use openSMILE, see Section [Get started](https://audeering.github.io/opensmile/get-started.html) in the documentation.
+For more details on how to customize builds, build for other platforms, and use openSMILE, see Section [Get started](https://audeering.github.io/opensmile/get-started.html) in the documentation.

 ### Linux/MacOS

 Prerequisites:
-- A version of gcc and g++ or Clang need to be installed that supports C++11.
+- A version of gcc and g++ or Clang needs to be installed that supports C++11.
 - CMake 3.5.1 or later needs to be installed and in the PATH.

 1. In ``build_flags.sh``, set build flags and options as desired.